reactioncommerce/docs/how-tos/create-graphql-mutation.md

 });
 ```

-This of course should be updated with tests that are appropriate for whatever your mutation does.

 ## Step 7: Create the GraphQL mutation resolver file

 1. If it doesn't already exist, create `resolvers` folder in the plugin, and add an `index.js` file there.